ucbext/cs900/program3/instructions.md

 Reverse
 -------
-Write a function, `reverse`, that accepts an integer array and the array's size as arguments.
-The function should create a copy of the array, except that the element values should be reversed in the copy.
-The function should return a pointer to the new array.
+Write a function, `reverse`, that accepts a vector of integers as an argument.
+The function should create a copy of the vector, except that the element values should be reversed in the copy.
+The function should return the vector copy.

 The files you will need for this exercise are: